 Biology 11 (Ecology, and the factors affecting populations)

 Biology 8 (The diversity of biomes, adaptations of animals to their environment, impacts of the use of natural resources)

 Geography 12 (People and the environment; sustainability and the use of renewable and non-renewable resources).

-We sometimes have sponsors to fund admission and bus costs for individual classes requiring assistance.
+We sometimes have sponsors totally or partially fund admission and/or bus costs for individual classes requiring assistance.
 HSBC Bank Canada sponsored hundreds of classes for visits to the Sanctuary between 2006 and 2013, for example, and Nature Canada has sponsored class visits since then through their NatureHood Program.